 Load it up

-- Crumble on tempeh bacon or tofu chorizo for a heartier plate
+- Crumble on tempeh bacon, tofu sausage crumbles, or tofu chorizo for a heartier plate

-- Serve bowl-style with Instant Pot Pinto Beans Recipe, Mexican Red Rice, Cast-Iron Roasted Red Salsa, and sliced avocado
+- Serve bowl-style with Instant Pot pinto beans recipe, Mexican red rice, this salsa tatemada recipe, and sliced avocado

 Dip it your way

-- BBQ sauce or ketchup with a twist — try smoked paprika or sriracha stirred in
+- BBQ sauce or ketchup with smoked paprika or sriracha stirred in

 - Soaking: For extra crispiness, soak wedges in cold water for 15–30 minutes to pull out excess starch.
 Even 10 minutes helps.
 Just be sure to dry them well before seasoning.